Kyle Reese: Video games

-Terminator: Resistance – Annihilation Line (2019)

-Kyle Reese appears in the first-person shooter video game, Terminator: Resistance, created by Teyon.
+Kyle appears in a first-person shooter video game Terminator: Resistance (2019), created by Teyon.
 The events of the game take place in the original future war depicted in the films The Terminator and Terminator 2: Judgment Day, featuring multiple possible endings.
-In the downloadable content (DLC) "Annihilation Line", released in December 2021, and set during the middle of the main game's campaign mode, as Jacob Rivers, the player teams up with Kyle Reese to rescue a group of people captured by Skynet.
+In the downloadable content (DLC) Annihilation Line, released in December 2021, and set during the middle of the main game's campaign mode, as Jacob Rivers, the player teams up with Kyle Reese to rescue a group of people captured by Skynet.

 Production background

 It was originally scripted that Reese and another soldier, named "Sumner", were sent to protect Sarah from the Terminator, but Sumner died upon arriving after the time portal fused him into a fire escape (the first two sequels show the time displacement field melting through whatever object is in the way; e.g. Terminator 2: Judgment Day shows the field melt a hole in a chain link fence when the T-1000 arrives, and obliterate part of a semi truck when the T-800 arrives).
 In the original script, Reese says to Dr. Silberman, "The Terminator had already gone through.
 Connor sent two of us to intercept it, then zeroed the whole place, but Sumner didn't make it."
 Sumner would later appear in a Sarah Connor Chronicles episode and make it alive through the time portal with Kyle's brother and two other Resistance time-traveling agents.

 Arnold Schwarzenegger was the original choice to play Reese, but director James Cameron ultimately decided to cast him as the Terminator instead.
 According to Schwarzenegger, O. J. Simpson was one of the first choices to play the Terminator opposite Schwarzenegger's Reese, but Cameron decided against it on the basis that Simpson would not be believable to audiences as a killer.

 Michael Biehn almost did not get the role of Reese because, at his audition, he spoke in a Southern accent after having just auditioned for a role in a stage production of Cat on a Hot Tin Roof earlier that day and could not shake the accent.
 The producers did not want Reese to have an accent.
 After Biehn's agent explained the situation to the producers, he got a second audition and won the part.
 The original scriptment gave Reese's age as 21, while a later draft gave his age as 22.
 In real life, Biehn was 27 years old at the time that he was cast as Reese.

 In Terminator 2: Judgment Day, Michael Biehn reprises the role of Kyle Reese; Sarah Connor, under heavy sedation, imagines him visiting her in a mental institution.
 Largely unchanged from his appearance in the first film, he embraces her and implores her to go to their son's aid, reminding her that "the future is not set."
 This scene was removed for the original theatrical release, but restored to the extended editions.